flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-building-production-images.md

 ### Automation scripts

 The [build automation scripts][scripts-repo-ci] reflect the 5 steps outlined above; each step is done in a separate script.
-Check out the build automation's README.md to get an overview.
+Check out the build automation's `README.md` to get an overview.
-Each of the scripts contains documentation of the INPUTs and OUTPUTs of the respective build step:
+Each of the scripts contains documentation of the inputs and outputs of the respective build step:

 1. [`sdk_bootstrap.sh`](https://github.com/flatcar-linux/scripts/blob/main/ci-automation/sdk_bootstrap.sh) builds a new SDK tarball from scratch
 2. [`sdk_container.sh`](https://github.com/flatcar-linux/scripts/blob/main/ci-automation/sdk_container.sh) builds an SDK container image from a tarball